Serving our community with Honor, Integrity, and Courage.

-The Kirkland Jail is a 72 bed facility located within the Kirkland Justice Center adjoining the Kirkland Municipal Court and the Kirkland Police Department.
-The jail was built with an expansion area for future development with an understanding that our jail could potentially be utilized by surrounding cities.
-The Kirkland Jail is a misdemeanor jail and is a one year facility.
+The Kirkland Jail is a 72-bed facility located in the Kirkland Justice Center along with the Kirkland Municipal Court and Kirkland Police Department.
+The Kirkland Jail is a misdemeanor jail and is a one-year facility.

 Frequently Asked Questions

 Do I have to live within a certain distance from the city?

 No. Officers live all over the Puget Sound Area.

 How long must I be with the Kirkland Police Department before I can promote to a higher rank or move to a specialty position?